javierbrea/narval/README.md

         enabled: false
 ```

 > NOTE: There are more files with many other configurations that may be useful as examples at the [integration tests folder of this repository][integration-tests-config-url].
-All these Narval configuration files are used for testing Narval itself, and most of them are runned over a ["foo api package" in the integration tests folder][integration-tests-foo-package-url].
-You can copy one of these example files to the foo package root and rename it to `.narval.yml` to see that configuration in action.
+All these Narval configuration files are used for testing Narval itself, and most of them are runned over the ["foo api package" in the integration tests folder][integration-tests-foo-package-url].

 [back to top](#table-of-contents)